TaskTrackersSynchronizer/task-trackers-synchronizer/README.md

 - Progress on Quality Gates Automation

-    - Continuous Integration (CI) Jobs:
-        - Automated jobs organized by various quality gates:
+    - Automated CI jobs organized by various quality gates:
         - **Code Quality**:
             - *flake8*: A Python linting tool for enforcing coding standards.
             - *Black*: Used to automatically format code according to PEP 8 standards.
             - *Pre-commit Hooks*: Ensures code quality standards are met before committing changes.
             - *Code Coverage*:
                 - *Unit Tests with pytest*: Utilizes pytest for unit testing, integrating with issue providers APIs and following Test-Driven Development (TDD) methodology.
                 - *Integration Tests with pytest*: Ensures synchronization of all issues and includes idempotent tests with rule synchronization.
                 - *End-to-End (e2e) Tests with docker-compose*: Conducts end-to-end testing in a Dockerized environment.
             - *Mutation Unit Tests with mutmut*: Evaluates test coverage by performing mutation testing.

         - **Security**:
             - *Semgrep with Bandit Ruleset*: Utilizes Semgrep with Bandit ruleset to identify common Python vulnerabilities.
             - *SonarCloud*: Performs cloud-based security quality gate evaluations.
             - *Docker Image Scan with Trivy*: Scans Docker images for vulnerabilities.
             - *ZAPROXY (DAST)*: Conducts Dynamic Application Security Testing (DAST) using ZAPROXY.

         - **Performance**:
             - *k6*: A tool for load testing and performance monitoring.
             - *Prometheus*: Used for monitoring and alerting.

 - Other Testing Techniques